wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-dotnet-get-started.md

 ## Configure a new web project

-Your next step is to create a web project in Visual Studio and a web app in Azure.
+Your next step is to create a web project in Visual Studio and a web app in Azure App Service.
 In this section of the tutorial you configure the new web project.

 1. Open Visual Studio 2015.